kaitsull/FijiFISH/README.md

               -     This ensures cytoplasm (where most of the mRNA is located) is included in analysis
     -      For densly packed regions or nuclear expression only, change value to `0 microns`

--   Segmented image is saved in an `analyzedImages folder`
+-   Segmented image is saved in an `analyzedImages` folder
+-   Segmented ROIs are saved in `analyzedTables` folder

 ## `Quantification`
-This option takes individual gene expression images from the `nonLinear folder` and quantifies their expression into tables saved in the `analyzedTables folder`.
+This option takes individual gene expression images from the `nonLinear` folder and quantifies their expression into tables saved in the `analyzedTables` folder.

 **TO RUN:**
--   Drag-and-drop your first gene image from the `nonLinear folder` into FIJI and select `Quantification` from the menu
+-   Drag-and-drop your first gene image from the `nonLinear` folder into FIJI and select `Quantification` from the menu

 **WHAT HAPPENS:**